 People in the 1st c AD struggled with devotion to an unseen God as much as people do today.
 The norm was to stop by a convenient shrine to drop in a few coins, some fruit or a loaf of bread as an offering to the god of good crops or the goddess of prosperity.
 They went their way and gave the matter no further thought.
 Their duty was done.
-It's the lottery ticket mind-set.
+It's the lottery ticket mind-set, a transaction.

 The writer of Hebrews puts it this way: "Now faith is the assurance of things hoped for, the conviction of things not seen.
 For by it the men (and women) of old gained approval.
 By faith we understand that the worlds were prepared by the word of God, so that what is seen was not made out of things which are visible." (vv 1-3 NASB) These are words of awakening.
 This is a world view radically different from material and utilitarian thinking.
-The godly world view breaks in on us like the dawn.
+The godly world view breaks in on us like the light of dawn.

-This preacher is going to call the roll of the saints who made their way by faith.
+This preacher calls the roll of the saints who made their way by faith.
 These people were given strength and conviction that God is real through every kind of adversity.
 They were granted this faith even before the great fulfillment of God's promises in the coming of Jesus Christ into the world.
 They watched for Him.
 They expected Him to show up.

 Eugene Peterson puts it like this: "Each one of these people of faith died not yet having in hand what was promised, but still believing.
 How did they do it?
 They saw it way off in the distance, waved their greeting, and accepted the fact that they were transients in this world.
 People who live this way make it plain that they are looking for their true home.
 If they were homesick for the old country, they could have gone back any time they wanted.
-But they were after a far better country than that-heaven country.
-You can see why God is so proud of them, and has a City waiting for them." (vv 13-18 MSG)
+But they were after a far better country than that-heavencountry.
+God is so pleased with them because they understand and believe that God has a City waiting for them." (vv 13-18 MSG)

 The Apostle Peter reminds us: "Always be prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect..."
 (I Peter 3:15 ESV).

-We're already moving into our heavenly home.
+As we live by faith, we're already moving into our heavenly home.
 Amen.